Decoding Packing Credit

 Every country wants its exports to grow and be more competitive in international markets.
 It cannot be made possible until finances are available to export houses at a nominal interest rate.
 Financial costs are included in the cost of the product.
 Hence, countries have made policies that allow exporters to take packing credit at a concessional rate that is lower than the prime lending rate.

 Banks extend packing credit for the entire process, including the procurement of raw materials, their conversion into finished goods, storage in warehouses, and packaging.
 In other words, packing credit absorbs all the manufacturing costs and other costs, making the goods fit for export.
 Hence it’s a full-time credit that can be expended for any purpose, which leads to the export of goods.
 The quantum of advance is based on the FOB value of the export/letter of credit minus a certain margin.

 For Service Providers Too

 Banks do not limit the availability of packing credit to the exporter of goods only.
 Even an exporter of service needs finance before supplying his services.
-It may require funds in the form of cost of training personnel, procuring additional input services and goods necessary for delivering export services, etc. Hence a service provider can also avail packing credit.
+It may require funds in the form of the cost of training personnel, procuring additional input services and goods necessary for delivering export services, etc. Hence a service provider can also avail of packing credit.